hugowindisch/swallow/MANUAL.md

     exports.MyClass} = MyClass;
 ```

-It can be found in your woriking directory under the work/packages/youpackage/lib
+It can be found in your working directory under the work/packages/youpackage/lib directory.
-directory.

 Note: Instanciating this class will create an instance of your visual element.
+This will be discussed in greater detail a little bit later.

 ##I have created something with the editor, what's next: Event Handlers
 The next step is to add event handlers.
-As soon as your baseclass has been called, you can add event handlers to your class.
+As soon as your base class has been called, you can add event handlers to your class.
 Your class inherits from an implementation of the EventEmitter class defined in NodeJS.
-This gives you access to the following methods:
+This gives you access to the following methods: on, once, addListener, removeListener, emit etc.

 ```javascript
         // In your constructor, the constructor of the baseclass is called: